Bright Memory: Stolen assets controversy

 In January 2019, Zeng admitted on a post on Sina Weibo that he has used some enemy models without acquiring a license and modified them for use in the game but did not specify which models or which games they were from.
 In reaction, Zeng announced that he would use the money from the game's sales to hire an art designer and reach out to the original rights holders.

 Reception

 Episode 1

 Bright Memory: Episode 1 received "mixed or average" reviews, according to review aggregator Metacritic, for having occasional bugs and almost unintelligible instructions, as it was translated from Chinese.
 Nevertheless, Rock Paper Shotgun opined that the game has both the look and feel of a shooter game developed with a large budget, and 'wipes the floor' compared to some much higher priced games.
-The music and translation were criticized as was the short length since the game does not feature any endless mode.
+The game's music and localization/translations were criticized, as was the short length, with the game not featuring any endless mode.